Go to Benchmark Passages

 Polish Translated Leveled Books promote biliteracy and content-area instruction.

 A balanced collection of fiction and nonfiction Polish texts also promotes thematic instruction and vocabulary development.

-Polish Translated Leveled Books can be used in any dual language, bilingual, or immersion program.
-Using leveled books addresses the wide range of reading ability that exists within any grade level or age group.
+Polish Leveled Books can be used in any dual language, bilingual, or immersion program.
+Using leveled books addresses the wide range of reading abilities that exist within any grade level or age group.
 Students are placed in similar-ability groups and given developmentally appropriate books to read.

-ALL the resources that support a book can be found on its home page.
+ALL the resources that support a leveled book can be found on its home page.

 Reading A-Z leveled books come in an array of options to meet independent, small-group, and whole-class objectives.

 Printable Books for use in class or to send home for practice can be printed in color, black and white, and as single-sided or double-sided.

 Projectable Books integrate technology and reading curriculum.
 ALL books are available in this format for digital projectors and interactive whiteboards.
 Projectable Book Tips show educators various ways to meet literacy goals for fluency, vocabulary, comprehension, grammar, and more.

 Pocketbooks fit in a pocket�the perfect size for students to take home for additional reading practice or to make notes or reinforce grammar skills.